rsaccon/koto/API_DOCS_TEMPLATE.md

 The Koto API documentation system and conventions allow tools such as Language Server to access markdown docs for Koto modules, functions and values whoch are made available vie Rust API.

 The central point is the directory which contains the markdown API docs, which can be (but don't have to be) structured hierarchally reflecting the nested module structure.
-The directory also might contain at root level a `DEFAULT_IMPORTS` and/or a `IGNORE_CORE_LIBS` files.
+The directory also might contain at root level a `DEFAULT_IMPORTS` and/or a `IGNORE_CORE_LIBS` file.

 - Directrory name: **`.koto-api-docs`**
 - Directory location: where LSP gets started (usually identical to project cargo workspace root)